 Dan ish workhours

-This se his section must be filled out if the budget includes salaries or allowances for personnel or volunteers from the Danish partner(s).
+This se This section must be filled out if the budget includes salaries or allowances for personnel or volunteers from the Danish partner(s).

 partner activities & project mor

-Line es (DK HQ and local, documented by time registration or similar) Number of hours
+Line s (DK HQ and local, documented by time registration of similar) N umber of hours 5

 ref.
 Activity (specify budget item) Name of employee / volunteer Descriptions of Tasks Title Hourly fee, DKK Hours - abroad Hours in Denmark Hours total Total Fee

 ubrodu Demmark - -

 - -

-$\vdash$ - -
+\vdash - -

 -

 - - - -